 To record music from Spotify:

-- you need to click the yellow circle button at the top left, and then start to play your favorite music on Spotify (either on web player or PC version).
+- you need to click the yellow circle button at the top left, and then start to play your favorite music on Spotify (either on a web player or PC version).
 If you see the sound graph is waving on the top, Cinch is working and recording the music you are playing.

 - Since we need the recording music to make a ringtone, you could either record a part of the entire song.
 Just click the recording button again to stop recording.